ISISNeutronMuon/isisneutronmuon.github.io/data/radar/preview/polars.md

 ---
-title: Polars
+title: "Polars"
 quadrant: languages-and-frameworks
 ring: adopt
----
+description: |
   [Polars](https://pola-rs.github.io/polars-book/) is a library providing a DataFrame structure and operations much like Pandas.
 It is written as a Rust crate and also proviedes a Python API on top.
+---

 A robust tool, including support for a variety of different file formats that is useful for any ad-hoc analysis so it is in adopt.